-The first completed Baltic 68 Café Racer yacht is scheduled to be completed in the current year 2021.
-It will have a powerful yet easy to manage sail plan.
+The first Baltic 68 Café Racer yacht was launched in 2021 outfitted with a powerful sail plan that is easy to manage.
 Obviously you sail with the wind, but when you need propulsion, it is always guaranteed by the presence in the engine room of a 30 kW zero emission electric motor with hydrogenation during navigation and solar panels.
 When the yacht sails the electric motor using the energy of the propeller becomes a generator, from 3 kW at 8 knots and 6 kW at 10 knots while the solar panels produce 1.5 kW even when the boat is moored.
 Together they charge a bank of batteries that have a capacity of 60 kWh and recharge in six hours, which in turn supplies power to the navigation systems and services on board the yacht for a range of three hours at seven knots.In addition, a system for the use of hydrogen is provided.

 Even the wooden decks have been appropriately modified to drastically reduce the environmental impact by using a more durable and long lasting sustainable multipurpose modified wood than teak with a smaller thickness with a huge saving of the overall weight of the boat all in favor of performance.
 Furthermore Baltic Yachts announces that for this boat the following has been used: “The latest air conditioning technology, mixing drier recirculating air with fresh air to reduce energy needs by 30%“.